alexkolo/strategic-ai/portfolio.md

 <img src="{{ site.image_url }}/ChatGPT Image May 15, 2025, 04_16_23 PM - Robust Data Engineering & ETL Pipelines for Industrial Data.svg" alt="Industrializing Data Ingestion for a Predictive Maintenance SaaS Provider" height="200"/>
 </div>

-_For the same PdM SaaS provider, This project focused on creating a robust, scalable, and standardized ETL pipeline to handle diverse and complex data from industrial clients._
+_For the same SaaS provider, this project focused on creating a robust, scalable, and standardized ETL pipeline to handle diverse and complex data from industrial clients._

 - **Challenge:** The provider faced significant delays and high rework costs in calibrating their core predictive maintenance product.
 This was due to inconsistent, messy, and diversely formatted data from new industrial clients, which hindered efficient product deployment and team scalability.
 - **Solution:** I architected and developed a universal Python-based ETL pipeline.
 Key features included adaptive parsing for various file types (CSV, multi-sheet Excel), robust timestamp/timezone correction, automated tag sanitization, chunk-based processing for large datasets, and comprehensive error handling.
 The solution included CI/CD integration (GitHub Actions), extensive documentation, and team training for wide adoption.